Answering Evolution’s Critics

 “If I had to pick just a single fact that best proves evolution, it would be the pattern found in comparing the genes of organisms.
 Using modern DNA-mapping techniques, compare the genes of a selection of animals, or of plants, and plot out the gene resemblances and differences.
 They fall on a perfect branched-hierarchy, a perfect family tree.”

 Landmark Collections of the Counter-Arguments Against “Intelligent-Design”

 In the1970’s, scientists began to publish books and articles using the latest advances in biology to refute the Creationists point by point.
 They wrote in direct, clear language that everyone could understand.
-Among these publications, the Practice of G>O>D> singles out four as landmarks (listed here in chronological order):
+Among these publications, the Practice of Continuing Creation: The Growing, Organizing, Direction of the Cosmos singles out four as landmarks (listed here in chronological order):

 - The Blind Watchmaker: Why the Evidence of Evolution Reveals a Universe Without Design, by evolutionary biologist Richard Dawkins of Oxford University, 1986, W.W.
 Norton & Co.